barroso2501/pasture-crop-dynamic/docs/methods/study_domain.md

 Within this fixed domain, process-specific activity may vary among intervals.
 Separate analytical subsets may identify cells with:

-• native vegetation to pasture flow;
+- native vegetation to pasture flow;
-• native vegetation to temporary agriculture flow;
+- native vegetation to temporary agriculture flow;
-• pasture to temporary agriculture flow;
+- pasture to temporary agriculture flow;
-• any focal transition;
+- any focal transition;
-• no focal transition during the interval; or
+- no focal transition during the interval; or
-• PAS→TMP > 0, representing consolidation-active cells.
+- `PAS→TMP > 0`, representing consolidation-active cells.

 These subsets are analytical attributes and do not redefine the fixed domain.

-Boundary-cell implications
+## Boundary-cell implications

 Because cells are selected by intersection and retained as complete hexagons:

-• some boundary cells contain areas outside the Cerrado or Amazon;
+- some boundary cells contain areas outside the Cerrado or Amazon;
-• biome boundaries determine cell inclusion but do not mask the accounting area inside the cell;
+- biome boundaries determine cell inclusion but do not mask the accounting area inside the cell;
-• totals refer to the selected hexagonal lattice rather than an exact polygon-clipped biome area; and
+- totals refer to the selected hexagonal lattice rather than an exact polygon-clipped biome area; and
-• alternative grids must use the same intersection and full-cell accounting rules.
+- alternative grids must use the same intersection and full-cell accounting rules.

 Biome composition may later be included as a cell attribute or covariate.
 It must not be inferred from the selection operation alone.

-Reproducibility and validation requirements
+## Reproducibility and validation requirements

 The reconstructed domain must document and fix:

 1. the IBGE 2025 biome asset, biome-code field, and target codes;
 2. the parent-grid asset and unique identifier;
-3. the INTERSECTS spatial-selection rule;
+3. the `INTERSECTS` spatial-selection rule;
 4. the final public MapBiomas Collection 11 coverage asset;
 5. the canonical class groups;
 6. the native MapBiomas lattice used for area calculations;